Slideshow image

 Why is media reluctant to say that BC, along with other jurisdictions around the world, needs to produce less meat and dairy?

-Some media coverage has even featured cattle ranchers, wringing their hands about not having enough water for their livestock — as if they were merely victims rather than significant contributors to the problem.
+Some media coverage has featured cattle ranchers, wringing their hands about not having enough water for their livestock — as if they were merely victims rather than significant contributors to the problem.

 The facts are that: